Page #2 of Google is a good place and a bad place to be.

 - The articles have already been indexed by Google

-- All they need is a few tweaks to push them on to Page #1
+- All they need is a bit of On-Page SEO to get them on to Page #1

-- Discover which Page #2 articles offer the highest return on investment (ROI)
+- find which Page #2 articles offer the most potential traffic

 How to Find Your Page #2 Blog Posts